Rhoda Holmes Nicholls: Marriage

 Rhoda Holmes met American artist Burr H. Nicholls during a subsequent trip to Venice.
-They married in 1884 at Lyminster Church in Sussex, England, honeymooned in Venice and sailed for the United States in the spring of 1884.
+They got married in 1884 at Lyminster Church in Sussex, England, honeymooned in Venice and sailed for the United States in the spring of 1884.

 Burr Nicholls, born in 1848, and his wife exhibited their works in some of the same shows, such as the Chicago Interstate Industrial Expositions.

-In 1893 the couple lived in a "cosey" home and both had studios on the top floor.
+In 1893, the couple lived in a "cosey" home and both had studios on the top floor.
 By 1896, Nicholls and her husband were living in a West 50th Street mansion in New York City.
 They had a daughter, Rhoda Olive, and a son, Arundel Holmes Nicholls, who became favored subjects for her works.

 The couple's marriage became contentious when one of Holmes Nicholls works was accepted by the Paris Salon for exhibition, but her husband's work was rejected.
 The couple divorced and "newspapers widely warned women about the dangers of success and its potential influence on marital and domestic bliss."
 Burr Nicholls died in 1915.